azureossd/azureossd.github.io/_posts/2020-08-07-wordpress-best-practices-for-performance.md

 3. Compress Images
     - Store media and static files in Azure Blob Storage.
     - Compress Images using a plugin
-4. Reduce HTTP calls
-5. Use Azure CDN
+4. Use Azure CDN
-6. Turn off Pingback and Trackbacks
+5. Turn off Pingback and Trackbacks
-7. Cache pages.
+6. Cache pages.
-8. Diagnose Theme and Plugin issues.
+7. Diagnose Theme and Plugin issues.

 ### Optimizing Database